jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/1_base/task.md

     - Yerevan: Line color `grey`, edge color `black`.
 4. Both histograms should have common bins, ranging from the lowest rounded-down hundred to the highest rounded-up hundred across both cities, with a step of `100`.
-5. Each histogram transparency should be set to `0.5`.
+5. X-axis label should be `'Sales'`.
-6. X-axis label should be `'Sales'`.
+6. Y-axis label should be `'Probability'`.
-7. Y-axis label should be `'Probability'`.
+7. Add a legend with the city names.
-8. Add a legend with the city names.
+8. Add a title `'Sales Distribution in Belgrade and Yerevan'`.

 Note that there is no need to preprocess the data here.